 I know, I know.
 I’ve often complained about Washington’s lousy record of supporting its teams.
 But I think baseball has a chance.
 After all, the sport is America’s pastime, so why shouldn’t it be played in the nation’s capital?

-Baltimore is a cool, if not a rough-around-the-edges kind of city.
-Just watch The Wire, Homicide, or reruns of Roc and you’ll see what I mean.
-Nevertheless, DC fans of baseball can’t for the sake of time or weather or gas prices ? hello? – make the hour or more commute to Baltimore every weeknight for a ballgame.
+Baltimore is a cool city.
+But DC fans of baseball can’t for the sake of time or weather or gas prices — hello? — make the hour or more commute to Baltimore every weeknight for a ballgame.
 The journey takes about the same amount of time by MARC train — that is if the commuter rail is running on schedule.

 The fact of the matter is that the DC metropolitan area is greater than Baltimore.
 DC beats its neighbor to the north in population; moreover, it is the 8th largest media market in the country.
 Baltimore is a distant 23rd.
 The media market argument is also a compelling reason why Norfolk, who’s competing with DC and Northern Virginia for the Expos, absolutely does not deserve a team.